|

 and is packed to the aft come weekends.
 Open all day, its kitchen hatches also

-serve up tasty homo-lashings for daytime hungers.
+serve up some tasty homo-lashings to quell those daytime hungers.

 FOOD FOR THOUGHT